basho/basho_docs/source/languages/en/riak/dev/taste-of-riak/java.md

 <div class="note">
 <div class="title">Configuring for a local cluster</div>
-The `TasteOfRiak.java` file that you downloaded is set up to communicate with a one-node Riak cluster listening on `localhost` port 10017.
+The `TasteOfRiak.java` file that you downloaded is set up to communicate with a 1-node Riak cluster listening on `localhost` port 10017.
 We recommend modifying the connection info directly within the `setUpCluster()` method.
 </div>